Kevin Plawecki: New York Mets

-The Mets invited Plawecki to spring training in 2015, and reassigned him to minor league camp so that he could start the 2015 season with Las Vegas.
-After Travis d'Arnaud went on the disabled list with a broken hand on April 19, 2015, the Mets announced they would promote Plawecki to the major leagues.
+The Mets invited Plawecki to spring training in 2015, and reassigned him to minor league camp so that he could start the season with Las Vegas.
+After Travis d'Arnaud went on the disabled list with a broken hand on April 19, the Mets announced they would promote Plawecki to the major leagues.

-Plawecki made his Major League debut on April 21, 2015, against the Atlanta Braves.
+Plawecki made his major league debut on April 21, 2015, against the Atlanta Braves.
 He got his first career hit off Trevor Cahill and finished the game 2-for-4, with two runs scored.
-During a game against the New York Yankees on April 25, 2015, Plawecki hit his first career home run off CC Sabathia en route to an 8–2 victory.
+During a game against the New York Yankees on April 25, Plawecki hit his first career home run off CC Sabathia en route to an 8–2 victory.
 Plawecki became the first player to hit his first career home run in a Mets-Yankees Subway Series game.

 Plawecki began experiencing dizziness in June, which sidelined him from playing for several games.
-He was demoted to the Las Vegas 51s on August 11, and recalled on September 1 due to expanded rosters in September.
+He was demoted to the Las Vegas 51s on August 11 and recalled on September 1 due to expanded rosters in September.
 Plawecki finished the season with a .219 batting average with three home runs and 21 RBIs in 73 games played.

 Plawecki had surgery on his paranasal sinuses during the 2015–16 offseason to address his dizziness.
 He batted .197 in 48 games for the Mets in 2016, spending the rest of the season with Las Vegas.

 In an April 30, 2017, game against the Washington Nationals at Nationals Park, Plawecki was brought in to pitch for the first time since he was 14 years old.
 He threw only fastballs, giving up four runs over two innings.
 One of those was Anthony Rendon's third home run of the game.
 The Mets lost 23–5.

 Plawecki suffered a broken hand on April 11, 2018.

 Cleveland Indians

 On January 6, 2019, the Mets traded Plawecki to the Cleveland Indians in exchange for Walker Lockett and Sam Haggerty.
 With the 2019 Indians, Plawecki appeared in 59 games, batting .222 with three home runs and 17 RBIs.
-He also made two pitching appearances, pitching a total of two innings without allowing a hit, walk, or run.
-On December 2, 2019, Plawecki was non-tendered and became a free agent.
+He also made two pitching appearances, working a total of two innings without allowing a hit, walk, or run.
+On December 2, Plawecki was non-tendered and became a free agent.